Arithmetic finiteness of Mukai varieties of genus 7: Good reduction and cohomology

 \section{Good reduction and cohomology}

-In this section, we give the counter-example to good reduction criteria for prime Fano threefolds of genus $7$.
-The equal-characteristic $0$ case is easily deduced from Theorem \ref{thm:moduliarithmetictorelli}, but the mixed characteristic case is subtle.
+In this section, we give the counter-example to the N\'eron--Ogg--Shafarevich criterion for prime Fano threefolds of genus $7$.
+The equal-characteristic $0$ case is easily deduced from Theorem \ref{thm:moduliarithmetictorelli}, but the mixed characteristic case is more subtle.
 To this end, first, we recall another construction of $C$ from $X$, the so-called two-ray game construction.